-Before you can enjoy everything life in Ireland has to offer, you’ll need to move there.
+Before moving to Ireland and enjoying everything the country has to offer, you’ll need plan your move.
 So, read our guide on removals to Ireland for moving costs, an essential checklist, and tips.
 With a little help, you will be enjoying life in the Emerald Isle before you know it!

-The cost of moving to Ireland can vary between £1,000 and £3,600.
-Depending on the distance, method of transport or other factors such as the volume of your belongings.
-As the UK’s next-door neighbour, removals to Ireland are about as cheap as it gets in terms of international moving costs.
+Depending on the distance, method of transport, or other factors such as the volume of your belongings.
+As the UK’s next-door neighbour, removals to Ireland from the UK are about as cheap as it gets in terms of international moving costs.

 The table below shows estimates of the cost of removals from London to Ireland, via road, for various-sized properties.